Austen Harrison: Palestine (1923-37)

 His next position (from 1923 onwards) was as Chief Architect to the Department of Public Works in the civil administration of British Palestine, which led to him designing various edifices in places such as Jerusalem and Amman.
 As the Chief Architect in Palestine from 1923 to 1937, Harrison was responsible for a number of buildings, none more impressive than the Rockefeller Museum.
 The museum, which was recently renovated, is an excellent example of Harrison's art.
 While the exterior is a wonderful amalgam of modern trends from the 1930s and traditional Middle Eastern themes, the interior is no less inspiring.
 Harrison once said that architecture is the "sculpting of space" and the museum is a testament to that sentiment.
 In designing the museum, he collaborated closely with Eric Gill, a widely renowned designer of the time.
 Much of the detailed work both inside and outside the museum are Gill's designs.
 Harrison also befriended George Horsfield, the Chief Inspector of Antiquities in Transjordan, and John Crowfoot, the second Director of the British School of Archaeology in Jerusalem.

 During his nearly 15 years in Jerusalem, he came to know many of the most famous residents and visitors to Palestine, including Albert Einstein.
 When Einstein visited Jerusalem in 1923, Harrison invited him to his home, presumably to discuss Einstein's plans for what would eventually become Hebrew University.
 Einstein repaid Harrison's hospitality by playing his violin for the architect.
 Harrison was also a great admirer of Arab culture—particularly, traditional Arabic architecture and design.
 He counted many Arabs among his friends and was outraged by the terms on which the British ended their mandate in Palestine.
-He felt that British policy favoured Jewish citizens over resident Arabs and sowed the seeds of escalating conflict into the future.
-He resigned his position in protest in 1937 and moved to Cyprus, leaving behind Jerusalem, a city that he loved and whose people and culture (their architecture, in particular) had shaped his life.